CMecrow/CM-Project-1/Docs/Testing.md

     - Working on the about page was tricky as I'd had difficulty getting them centered and aligned already and had used pixel measurements for diameter rather than percentages.
 I could format the main 2 divs of Meetings and Info to fill the width at 100%, however the meeting information, situated inside the meeting div would not center with the display and position stlying I was applying.
 When looking for a fix I stumbled on the below Stackoverflow and used the align-items and justify-content to reach the goal.
 [Stackoverflow centering](https://stackoverflow.com/questions/4980525/css-center-display-inline-block)

+    - The finds page follows a similar structural change, instead of displaying all three top finds horizontally, they are now displayed vertically and centerally aligned.
+There was scope for 2 to be displayed side by side on a tablet but as there was only three in total, this would have looked strange structurally.
+This is a feature that coule be added when more finds are implimented onto the website.